 To avoid paying an incorrect amount, you should check your bills against your electric and gas meter readings.
 You can find out how to do this with our electric meter guide.
 We recommend informing your energy supplier should any significant event take place within your household that could affect consumption, such as the number of people in your household changing.

-If you disagree with an increase, get in touch with your supplier and ask them to explain the new figure.
-You can dispute their reasoning by providing them with an electric or gas meter reading.
-Another option to avoid increases would be to consider opting for a fixed price plan.
+If you disagree with an increase, get in touch with your supplier and ask it to explain the new figure.
+You can dispute its reasoning by providing it with an electric or gas meter reading.
+Another option to avoid price increases would be to consider opting for a fixed price plan, where prices are set for the duration of a contract.

 If you are having trouble paying your gas and electric bills, you should get in touch with your supplier as soon as possible.
 Energy suppliers must give you advice and work out a payment plan which takes into account what you can afford.
 Do not agree to a plan you will be unable to fulfil.